garrandall/popular-music-data/tracks/the-pleasure-principle-janet-jackson.md

 As the light is changing

 Oh my meters running so I got to go now
-It's the pleasure principle oh oh ohh
+It's the pleasure principle oh oh oh
-It's the principle of pleasure, ohh
+It's the principle of pleasure, oh
 It's the pleasure principle oh oh

 It's true you want to build your life on guarantees